ouefsoupe/lab6-rest-vs-grpc/README-gRPC-details.md

     data = lab6_pb2.imageMsg(img=img)
 ```

-You should implement the `add` service first -- that will walk you through the basic steps of creating a `protobuf` specification and geneating the code.
-After that, you should add the `image` endpoint.
-You can transport the image using the `bytes` designation.
+You should implement the `dotproduct` service first -- that will walk you through the basic steps of creating a `protobuf` specification and generating the code.
+After that, you should add the `jsonimage` endpoint.
+You can transport the image using the `string` designation.

 You may see warning in the protocol buffer tutorial that protocol buffers (and gRPC) really aren't designed to transport large messages, but it will work fine for this lab.